Kone: Kone Access Turnstiles

 The 'Kone Access Turnstiles', used for the fast and efficient movement for the flow of people.
 These are part of the 'People Flow' technology family by Kone.
-This system has the option to have the 'Kone Monitoring System' which allows you to watch and track the turnstiles and elevator systems.
+This system offers the option to utilise the 'Kone Monitoring System', which enables you to monitor and track the turnstiles and elevator systems.

 Kone Destination

 Kone Destination allows for a fast and efficient ride from floor to floor in a building.
-The system uses a touch screen panel/terminal that shows the floor numbers and when the floor is selected, it calls the nearest elevator to the floor you called and will take you to your floor with minor to no stops on your door.
-The system also allows for the turnstiles to work together with the elevators so when you swipe your access card on the turnstile, it calls the nearest elevator.
-There is also an app for the elevator system that allows you to call and type in your destination from your mobile device reducing wait time.
-This system has the option to have the Kone Monitoring System which allows you to watch and track turnstiles and elevator systems.
+The system uses a touch screen panel/terminal that shows the floor numbers, and when the floor is selected, it calls the nearest elevator to the floor you called and takes you to your floor with minimal to no stops at your door.
+The system also allows for the turnstiles to work together with the elevators, so when you swipe your access card on the turnstile, it calls the nearest elevator.
+There is also an app for the elevator system that allows you to call and type in your destination from your mobile device, reducing wait time.
+This system offers the option to integrate the Kone Monitoring System, which enables you to monitor and track turnstiles and elevator systems.

 Elevators

 The Kone MonoSpace for low to mid-rise buildings is the world's first machine-room-less elevator.

-The Kone EcoSpace elevator is a machine-room-less traction elevator designed for low-rise buildings from 2 to 4 stories as an energy-efficient alternative to hydraulic elevators, and can fit in an existing hydraulic elevator hoistway.
+The Kone EcoSpace elevator is a machine-room-less traction elevator designed for low-rise buildings, ranging from 2 to 4 stories, as an energy-efficient alternative to hydraulic elevators.
+It can fit in an existing hydraulic elevator hoistway.
 Maximum speed is 150 ft/min.

-The Kone MiniSpace elevator with a small machine room is often used in high-rise buildings.
+The Kone MiniSpace elevator, featuring a compact machine room, is often used in high-rise buildings.